-Students interested in the jazz music program must have permission from Elon's Music Department Chair in order to participate.
+Students interested in the jazz music program must have permission from the Elon's Music Department Chair in order to participate.
 The music courses listed below are just a sample of what one may find abroad.
-Please contact the program manager or Elon's Music Department Chair for more information.
+Please contact the program manager or the Elon Music Department Chair for more information.